-- i.
+- a.
+A Party may only appeal on one or more of the following bases: - i.
 A procedural error occurred that significantly impacted the outcome of the hearing. - ii.
 The sanction(s) imposed was substantially disproportionate to the severity of the violation(s) committed.
 Only Students can appeal on this basis. - iii.
 New and significant information is now available, and is sufficient enough to alter the decision, which was not reasonably available at the time of the hearing.
 (Failure to present evidence during the proceedings or to participate the investigation, even when resulting from concern over pending criminal or civil proceedings, does not make information "unavailable" at the time of the hearing.) - iv.
-The Title IX Coordinator, investigator, or Decision-Maker had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter. - 3.
-Filing an Appeal - a.
-If a Party wishes to file an appeal, the Party must notify the Title IX Coordinator in writing no later than 5 working days after the notice of dismissal or written determination is sent to the Party. - b.
+The Title IX Coordinator, investigator, or Decision-Maker had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.

+3. Filing an Appeal

+- a.
+If a Party wishes to file an appeal, the Party must notify the Title IX Coordinator in writing no later than 5 business days after the notice of dismissal or written determination is sent to the Party. - b.
 The written appeal must state with specificity both the issues being appealed; and the bases for the appeal.
 The Party shall use the Appeal Form provided by the Title IX Coordinator.